-The total volume of approved requests during the study period was 73,897 GWh, which was approximately the same as the fourth quarter of 2015 and three percent less than the third quarter of 2016.
-The total volume of refused requests during the study period was 540 GWh, which was greater than the refused volume in the both the prior quarter and the fourth quarter of 2015.
-The approval rate of transmission service requests was over 99 percent for the study period, similar to the approval rates from both the prior quarter and the fourth quarter of 2015.
+The total volume of approved requests during the study period was 111,420 GWh.
+The total volume of refused requests during the study period was 1,015 GWh, which was greater than the refused volume observed in the past.
+However, the approval rate of transmission service requests has remained over 99 percent.
 Given the high volume of approved requests compared to the low volume of refused requests, we do not find evidence that Duke restricted access to transmission capability in the quarter.